BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 - Reviewing research supervisory committee (RSC) reports on student progress towards the degree.

-- Reviewing thesis and dissertation research proposals and the composition of the RSC.
+- Reviewing thesis and dissertation research proposal and the composition of the RSC.

-- Assigning a member to attend the final oral presentation of each degree candidate and reviewing the recommendation of the student’s RSC.
+- Assigning a member to attend the final oral presentation of each degree candidate and reviewing the recommendations of the student’s RSC.

 The COGS of each graduate program shall submit to the GFC, recommendations on matters which require approval by both the GFC and the Dean of the GSBS prior to implementation.
 Such matters include, but are not limited to, the following:

-- Admission to a graduate program of an applicant whose credentials are below those minimum requirements established by the GFC (waivers).
+- Admission to a graduate program of an applicant whose credentials are below those minimum requirements established by GRC (waivers).

 - Dissertation research proposals and RSC composition.